Escitalopram: Brand names

+Legal status

-The FDA issued the approval of escitalopram for major depression in August 2002 and for generalized anxiety disorder in December 2003.
-On 23 May 2006, the FDA approved a generic version of escitalopram by Teva.
-On 14 July of that year, however, the U.S. District Court of Delaware decided in favor of Lundbeck regarding the patent infringement dispute and ruled the patent on escitalopram valid.
+The FDA issued the approval of escitalopram for major depression in August 2002, and for generalized anxiety disorder in December 2003.
+In May 2006, the FDA approved a generic version of escitalopram by Teva.
+In July 2006, the U.S. District Court of Delaware decided in favor of Lundbeck regarding a patent infringement dispute and ruled the patent on escitalopram valid.

 In 2006, Forest Laboratories was granted an 828-day (2 years and 3 months) extension on its US patent for escitalopram.
 This pushed the patent expiration date from 7 December 2009, to 14 September 2011.
 Together with the 6-month pediatric exclusivity, the final expiration date was 14 March 2012.